dewsxc/cli_transcrib_note/README.md

 ## Overview

-This project meant to scan all channels I monitored on ＹＴ and sent summarize into my Logseq or Obsidian knoledge base, so that I won't need to spend lots of time for listening, just read summarize and search I need in transcription, life saver.
+This project meant to scan all channels I monitored on YT and sent summarize into my Logseq or Obsidian knoledge base, so that I won't need to spend lots of time for listening, just read summarize and search I need in transcription, life saver.

 This CLI tool can input audio or video or zoom record as well.